Problems We Found In Nashville Drinking Water

 Chromium 6 In Nashville Drinking Water

 Chromium 6 (also known as hexavalent chromium) is a highly toxic metal that is not regulated by the EPA.
-In recent years, tap water in Nashville has averaged 80 parts per trillion for chromium 6, with concentrations reaching as high as 170 parts per trillion.
-For the sake of perspective, these levels are 4-8 times higher than the concentration determined to have negligible impact on cancer risk.
+In recent years, tap water in Nashville has averaged 67.5 parts per trillion for chromium 6.
+For the sake of perspective, these levels are over 4 times higher than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Nashville Drinking Water